Migrate to V2

 The Request Network API V2 introduces significant improvements while maintaining backward compatibility.
 This guide provides a comprehensive overview of the breaking changes between V1 and V2, along with a step-by-step migration guide.

 Important: V2 is designed to coexist with V1.
 You can migrate incrementally and don't need to migrate all endpoints at once.
+See the Full API Reference for documentation of the V1 endpoints.

 Breaking Changes from V1 to V2